EC-Council Certified DevSecOps Engineer (ECDE) Training Course

 Course Outline

-Introduction to DevSecOps and ECDE Framework
+Introduction to DevSecOps and the ECDE Framework

-- DevSecOps fundamentals and principles
+- DevSecOps fundamentals and core principles

-- Security challenges in DevOps environments
+- Security challenges within DevOps environments

-Secure DevOps Culture and Mindset
+Building a Secure DevOps Culture and Mindset

-- Security as a shared responsibility
+- Treating security as a shared responsibility

-- Shifting security left in the SDLC
+- Shifting security left throughout the SDLC

-- Stakeholder alignment and team roles
+- Aligning stakeholders and defining team roles

-Integrating Security in CI/CD Pipelines
+Integrating Security into CI/CD Pipelines

 - Securing Jenkins, GitLab CI, and Azure DevOps pipelines

-- Secure container builds and image scanning
+- Ensuring secure container builds and conducting image scanning

-Application Security in DevSecOps
+Application Security within DevSecOps

 - Static and dynamic application security testing (SAST/DAST)

-- Open-source dependency scanning (SCA tools)
+- Open-source dependency scanning using SCA tools

-- Secure code review and coding practices
+- Conducting secure code reviews and adhering to secure coding practices

 Infrastructure as Code and Cloud Security